Online Continuing Education Courses

 Meet all your state requirements

-All state CE requirements packages are included! - Choose from 200+ CE courses by an ANCC-accredited provider
+All state CE requirements packages are included! - Choose from 300+ CE courses by an ANCC-accredited provider

-Listen and earn CE credit
+- Listen and earn CE credit with biweekly podcast episodes

-In-depth Premium Specialty Course Collections
+- In-depth Premium Specialty Course Collections across 10+ specialties

-with certificate from all CE providers in one place
+- Enhanced CE deadline tracking with certificate from all CE providers in one place

 This convenient 30-hour package of CE courses includes 24 contact hours of pharmacology to help you meet the requirements for Pennsylvania advanced practice nursing license renewal.
 Additionally, you'll find a board-approved 2-hour course on child abuse recognition and reporting, a course related to pain management and opioid use, and an 8-hour course that will meet the Drug Enforcement Administration (DEA)’s new training requirement under the Medication Access and Training Expansion (MATE) Act.